You are here

 Expanding Our Reach as Spertus Institute Enters Its Tenth Decade

-The year 2014 marked our 90th anniversary.
-It was a year of enormous growth for Spertus, during which we announced two major initiatives, previously discussed in these pages:
+Last year, our 90th anniversary, was a year of enormous growth for Spertus, during which we announced two major initiatives.

 For more than nine decades, Spertus Institute’s focus has largely been in the city of Chicago.
 But as we expand our work as an Institute for Jewish Learning and Leadership our reputation and our enrollments are growing significantly beyond the Windy City.
 Today, Spertus MA and Doctoral students hail from 26 US states, and 6 foreign countries.
 For the past several years, thanks to a program we call Spertus in the Suburbs, select public programs have been offered at venues across the Chicago region in addition to those held at our downtown campus.
-(See the appearance in Lombard by author David Laskin for example.)
 Happily, many of these popular programs are also available online, thus allowing individuals all over the world access to wonderful opportunities for Jewish learning.

 Also in recent years, cohorts of our highly acclaimed MA in Jewish Professional Studies (MAJPS) degree have been offered in the northern Chicago suburbs, in Pittsburgh, and across Canada.
 Because our students, many of whom are volunteer and professional leaders of Jewish organizations in their respective communities, would never have access to advanced Jewish Studies where they live, Spertus Institute’s presence is making a transformative difference not only for these individual students but for the organizations and institutions they serve.